-- Rationale: it is difficult to obtain information on Mediterranean Risso's dolphin given the low level of knowledge and the vast Sea where they live.
+- Specific objective: to develop a strategy specific to each range State for the timely production of a series of resources to inform citizens of range states of the status of Mediterranean Risso's dolphin and what they should do if they see animals either at sea or stranded. - Rationale: it is difficult to obtain information on Mediterranean Risso's dolphin given the low level of knowledge and the vast Sea where they live.
 Also, citizen barely know the Risso's dolphin and its status needing conservation and management.
 It is important to involve citizen, as numerous observers at sea or along the coasts (strandings), but within a frame including: standard and simple method, training by experts, expert's networks acting in a coordinated manner.
 With that in place, opportunistic observations should be maximised using the variety of communication techniques available, including the internet, newspapers, radio and television.
 The information obtained will be of direct value to conservation efforts in a number of ways. - Target: to develop a strategy and Actions to produce a variety of targeted, accurate, public awareness resources that will inform people on the status of Mediterranean Risso's dolphin and on how citizens can assist in conservation efforts including what they should do if they encounter living or dead Mediterranean Risso's dolphin.
 'Targeted' refers to a variety of categories of persons (there will be overlap), to be determined but certainly including, for each range state: mariners (and their trade associations where applicable), fishermen (and their trade associations where applicable), whale watching operations, NGOs, research institutes, schools.
 Such efforts will need oversight by the coordinator and Steering Committee such that local differences are accounted for but ensuring overall consistency and accuracy.
 The CMP website/webpage will play an important role (see Actions CORD-01 and CORD-02).

-WHAT WHO WHEN (1) Preparation for a small expert workshop to develop a strategy for the public awareness effort Interim Steering Committee (ISC) - see Action CORD-01 December 2020 (2) Organise workshop Identified participants (see methods below) March 2021 (3) Implement strategy and actions agreed by workshop following a timeline established by the workshop (probably a staged process) Workshop, coordinator of CMP To be determined
+WHAT WHO WHEN (1) Preparation for a small expert workshop to develop a strategy for the public awareness effort Interim Steering Committee (ISC) - see Action CORD-01 9 months (2) Organise workshop Identified participants (see methods below) 12 months (3) Implement strategy and actions agreed by workshop following a timeline established by the workshop (probably a staged process) Workshop, coordinator of CMP To be determined

-- Methods: the ISC begin preparations for a small expert workshop to determine the strategy for public awareness materials. including: - Identification of target groups, by range state where appropriate. - Identification of existing/development of new text, audio and visual material to provide general background to the situation of Mediterranean Risso's dolphin; consideration should be given to how this material may need to be varied for any of the target groups. - Identification of existing/development of new text, audio and visual material to provide information on what to do if one encounters a living or dead animal; consideration should be given to how this material may need to be varied for any of the target groups. - Identify/ensure that mechanisms are in place to receive, review and incorporate information (data, photos, tissues etc.) for maximum conservation benefit, taking into account Actions CORD-01 and CORD-02

-- Determine a mechanism to ensure that the general objective/target is met in as timely a fashion as possible, including specific actions, a budget and a timeline. - Attendees should include: - o Coordinator of the CMP and representatives of the stakeholder Steering Committee. - O Scientists familiar with the Mediterranean Risso's dolphin situation. - O Scientists familiar with incorporating data from the general public.. - o Public awareness experts from each country.
+- Methods: the ISC begin preparations for a small expert workshop to determine the strategy for public awareness materials, including: - Identification of target groups, by range state where appropriate. - Identification of existing/development of new text, audio and visual material to provide general background to the situation of Mediterranean Risso's dolphin; consideration should be given to how this material may need to be varied for any of the target groups. - Identification of existing/development of new text, audio and visual material to provide information on what to do if one encounters a living or dead animal; consideration should be given to how this material may need to be varied for any of the target groups. - Identify/ensure that mechanisms are in place to receive, review and incorporate information (data, photos, tissues etc.) for maximum conservation benefit, taking into account Actions CORD-01 and CORD-02. - Determine a mechanism to ensure that the general objective/target is met in as timely a fashion as possible, including specific actions, a budget and a timeline. - Attendees should include: - Coordinator of the CMP and representatives of the stakeholder Steering Committee. - o Scientists familiar with the Mediterranean Risso's dolphin situation. - o Scientists familiar with incorporating data from the general public... - Public awareness experts from each country.